saucelabs/sauce-docs/docs/orchestrate/building-images.md

 ## Overview

 Sauce Labs supports container runtime, such as Docker or containerd, providing you with a powerful way to orchestrate tests.
-In order to use Sauce Orchestrate you will need to package your test code and all of its dependencies as a container image and publish it to a Docker container registry so that your tests can be run in the Sauce Labs infrastructure.
+In order to use Sauce Orchestrate you will need to package your test code and all of its dependencies as a container image and publish it to a container registry so that your tests can be run in the Sauce Labs infrastructure.

 ## System Requirements